matsudo840/conviction-timer-app/SPECIFICATIONS.md

 ## 2. User Interface (UI)

 The UI is designed for simplicity and minimal interaction during a workout.
+It consists of two main screens accessible via a bottom navigation bar.

+-   **Timer Screen:** The primary screen for selecting and performing exercises.
+-   **Log Screen:** A screen that displays a history of completed workouts.

+### 2.1.
+Timer Screen

 -   **Exercise Selection Card:** A card at the top of the screen that houses all controls for selecting a workout routine.
-    -   **Category:** A dropdown menu to select the main exercise group (e.g., "Push-up", "Squat").
+    -   **Category:** A scrollable tab row (`ScrollableTabRow`) to select the main exercise group (e.g., "Push-up", "Squat").
-    -   **Step:** A set of tabs to select the specific exercise progression.
+    -   **Step:** A scrollable tab row to select the specific exercise progression.
     -   **Level:** A set of tabs to select the difficulty (e.g., "Beginner", "Intermediate").
     -   **Target Reps:** A display showing the number of repetitions for the selected level, with `+` and `-` buttons for manual adjustment.
     -   **Sets:** A display showing the number of sets for the selected routine.
 -   **Timer Display:** A central text element showing the elapsed time in `MM:SS` format and the current repetition count.
 -   **Control Buttons:**
     -   **`START` / `STOP`:** A single button to begin or end the timer sequence.

+### 2.2.
+Log Screen

+-   **Workout History:** Displays a chronological list of all completed training sessions.
+Each entry shows:
+    -   Date
+    -   Exercise Category & Step
+    -   Number of Reps completed

 ## 3. Core Logic & State Management